rogelioherrera/HW1/README.md

 1. Create a repository on GitHub
 2. Create a simple website using HTML and CSS.
-1. Fork the website   Make changes to the index file to create your own website.
-Push the changes back to the server.
-Submit the assignment by pasting the clone URL in the submission box.
+3. Commit your changes to the repository.
+4. Push the updates to the server.
+5. Submit the assignment by pasting the clone URL in the submission box.
+If your repository is private, please add me (howardcy) as a collaborator.
+Instructions for adding a collaborator are here: [https://help.github.com/articles/adding-collaborators-to-a-personal-repository](https://help.github.com/articles/adding-collaborators-to-a-personal-repository).